Tips to Impress Prospective Home Buyers

 6. Make the Entrance Grand

 When it comes to making a first impression, curb appeal is critical.
-If your potential buyer drives up to your home and is immediately turned off by an unkempt yard, cracked stucco or peeling paint, it’s going to be hard for them to overcome that initial impression, even if they love the rest of the home.
+If your potential buyer drives up to your home and is immediately turned off by an unkempt yard, cracked stucco, dry rot or peeling paint, it’s going to be hard for them to overcome that initial impression, even if they love the rest of the home.
 Trim shrubs and sweep the entry and walkway.
 If flowers or plants don’t surround your home’s entrance, add a pot of bright flowers.
 Top it off by buying a new doormat and adding a seasonal wreath to your front door.